cajuncoding/SqlBulkHelpers/README.md

   - Executing all necessary data integrity checks and enabling FKey constraints, etc.
   - Clean up all tables leaving only the Live tables ready to be used.

+_**IMPORTANT NOTE:** In the data processing lambda function the SqlTransaction is provided to you (not created by you), so it's critical that you DO NOT Commit the Transaction yourself or else the rest of the Materialization Process cannot complete; this would be similar to pre-disposing of a resource the higher level code expectes to remain valid._

 ```csharp
 public class TestDataService
 {